nigelhorne/HTML-OSM/README.md

 - icon

-    A url to the icon to be added
+    A url to the icon to be added.

 ## center